U.S. flag

 Depositaries must:

-• Complete FS Form 5902 and FS Form 5903 (see Treasury Collateral Management and Monitoring website) and submit these forms to the TCMM Operations Team to establish collateral security accounts;
+• Complete FS Form 5902 and FS Form 5903 and submit these forms to the TCMM Operations Team to establish collateral security accounts,

-• Provide agencies and FRBs with requested information; and
+• Provide federal entities and FRBs with requested information, and

-• Advise agencies when the depositary is not able or willing to pledge collateral.
+• Advise federal entities when the depositary is not able or willing to pledge collateral.

-• Establish a TCMM account and V account by completing the TCMM Agency Access Form, available on Treasury Collateral Management and Monitoring website;
+• Establish a TCMM account and V account by completing the TCMM Agency Access Authorization Form, available on Treasury Collateral Management and Monitoring website,

 • Notify Fiscal Service, in writing, when canceling a V account.
-The agency must state that it no longer has collateral holdings and no longer needs the V account;
+The federal entity must state that it no longer has collateral holdings and no longer needs the V account,

 • Develop and maintain internal operating procedures to ensure the security of public money.
-Fiscal Service may request a copy of agency procedures;
+Fiscal Service may request a copy of federal entity procedures,

-• Monitor agency collateral records by reviewing the monthly FRB Security Account Holdings Report and the Collateral Monitoring Recap Report.
+• Monitor federal entity collateral records by reviewing the monthly FRB Security Account Holdings Report and the Collateral Monitoring Recap Report.
+The Security Account Holding Report lists all securities pledged to a federal entity.
+The Collateral Monitoring Recap Report provides federal entities and financial institutions with a recap of security collateral values and the amount to be collateralized for their V accounts throughout the month.
 Both reports are available in the TCMM application.

 4025.50—Fiscal Service